xmindltd/xmind/README.md

 License
 -------

-XMind is dual licensed under 2 open source licenses: the [Eclipse Public License (EPL) v1.0](http://www.eclipse.org/legal/epl-v10.html) and the [GNU Lesser General Public License (LGPL) v3](http://www.gnu.org/licenses/lgpl.html).
+XMind is dual-licensed under 2 open-source licenses: the [Eclipse Public License (EPL) v1.0](http://www.eclipse.org/legal/epl-v10.html) and the [GNU Lesser General Public License (LGPL) v3](http://www.gnu.org/licenses/lgpl.html).

-For licensees that wish to distribute XMind 3, modify the source code, and/or build extensions, the EPL can be used to maintain copyleft of the original code base while encouraging innovation with commercial and other open source offerings incorporating XMind.
+For licensees that wish to distribute XMind 3, modify the source code, and/or build extensions, the EPL can be used to maintain copyleft of the original code base while encouraging innovation with commercial and other open-source offerings incorporating XMind.

 At the same time, for licensees that are concerned with incompatibility between